Early Childhood/Elementary Education (PK-4)

-Shippensburg University has a rich heritage of preparing some of the finest teachers in the region.
-Our outstanding faculty is devoted to designing and teaching a demanding, relevant, philosophical and clinical curriculum.
-Our graduates have one of the highest pass rates on the Praxis teacher certification exams among the fourteen Pennsylvania state universities.
-The Early Childhood/Elementary Education program at Shippensburg University is accredited by the National Council for Accreditation of Teacher Education (NCATE), and meets high national standards of excellence.
+Ship’s faculty is dedicated to designing and teaching a demanding, relevant, philosophical and clinical curriculum.
+The Early Childhood/Elementary Education program is accredited by the Council for the Accreditation of Educator Preparation and meets high national standards of excellence.

-The Grace B. Luhrs University Elementary School provides a unique opportunity for you to observe and participate in elementary school activities and classroom teaching experiences with children in kindergarten through fifth grade.
-Shippensburg University College of Education and Human Services faculty and Shippensburg Area School District teachers teach the lab school classes.
+The Grace B. Luhrs University Elementary School on campus provide a unique opportunity to observe and participate in elementary school activities and classroom teaching experiences with children in kindergarten through fifth grade.
+Shippensburg University College of Education and Human Services faculty and Shippensburg Area School District teachers teach the lab school classrooms.
 The curriculum reflects the best developmental and educational practices.
 Lessons demonstrate how to apply the most current educational techniques.

 The Bartos Child and Family Center, located adjacent to the lab school, provides additional opportunities to observe and work with children in ages one through five.
 The center also has an after school program and hosts a variety of camps throughout the summer.
 This center provides another window into observing quality early learning.